hugeblank/allium-cc/README.md

 		* help (where the information for all the commands go. should have the same name as the command it's referring to)
 		* threads (where all code that should be put on the same loop as the main command executor should go)
 		* init.lua (variables and such that you want initialized at the start of the computer)

+## Cloning this repository
+It's worth noting that there are some places you might want to check out after you fork, and before you start testing your code.

+1. The pastebin [installer](https://www.pastebin.com/LGwrkjxm).
+You are free to make your own installer to your fork with this code, simply change the `repo` string to "your github username"/"the name of your BetaBot repository".
+2. The startup file of your fork.
+There is a line that has a comment along with it.
+Change that repo name from the official BagelBot repository to your forked repository, similar to the style shown above.